FunctionalJerk/SuperCollider-SerialCtl/README.md

 This is the hardware, that I used, but I'm sure the code runs on many other microcontrollers.

 - [PJRC's Teensy 3.2](https://www.pjrc.com/store/teensy32.html)
-- Pots / switches / buttons (go wild!
-I would recommend linear potentiometers, though)
+- Pots / switches / buttons
 - Housing

 ## Todo